AghilesAzzoug/Genetic-x86/README.md

 * Python >= 3
 * Unicorn >= 1.0.0

-Tested of both windows 10 and Ubuntu 16.04
+Tested on both windows 10 and Ubuntu 16.04